How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 If not, redesign.
 Prioritize function, clarity, and local relevance over decoration.

 Delays come from client feedback, image/content gathering, or AEO/local schema setup.
-Rush jobs (2–3 wks) cost 30- 50% more.
+Rush jobs (2–3 weeks) cost 30- 50% more.

-Always include testing, mobile optimization, and Houston-local keyword integration.
+Always include testing, mobile optimization, and integration of Houston-local keywords.
 Clear scope + weekly check-ins prevent timeline creep – launch ready doesn’t mean rushed.

 How to find out who designed a website